DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Introduction

-To address these issues, we propose (1) a novel objective function to rebalance the weights of identity preservation and editability with respect to the level of noise perturbation.
+To address these issues, we propose (1) a novel objective function to rebalance the weights between identity preservation and editability with respect to the level of noise perturbation.
 Additionally, we present (2) an improved model architecture for high-quality results.
-For rebalancing, we introduce a general formulation of PDS by introducing a new perspective of Delta Denoising Score (DDS), which is implicitly incorporated in PDS for editability.
-Our interpretation indicates that SDS-based editing methods are equivalent to a diffusion reverse process.
-Moreover, we propose a specialized formulation that is suitable for SDS-based editing and capable of applying the unexplored decreasing timestep sampling in 3D editing to boost editing speed.
+For rebalancing, we introduce a general formulation of PDS by introducing a new perspective of Delta Denoising Score (DDS)~\citep{hertz2023delta_DDS}, which is implicitly incorporated in PDS for editability.
+Our interpretation indicates that the objective of SDS-based editing is equivalent to the single-step of denoising and renoising in the inversion-based reverse process of SDEdit~\citep{meng2021sdedit}.
+Moreover, we suggest two conditions for designing the objective function to rebalance the weights.
+By integrating these conditions, we present a specialized formulation that considers the diffusion timestep roles and approximated diffusion reverse process to boost editing speed and improve quality.

-Our loss function contrasts with the stochastic residual loss of PDS, which provides more weight to identity preservation when timesteps are high and reduces the emphasis on identity preservation when timesteps are low.
-Accordingly, our loss function considers the role of diffusion timesteps for the editing task, providing two advantages.
-First, our loss ensures superior editing performance by rebalancing editability and identity preservation.
-Second, the proposed loss enables the application of decreasing timestep sampling, which allows for a training process similar to the diffusion inference stage~\citep{huang2023dreamtime}.
-The decreasing timestep sampling results in diffusion-friendly SDS editing that enhances both speed and editing quality.
-When employing decreasing timestep sampling to traditional methods, there is a problem of information loss from the source due to strong perturbation at the early stages of training.
-However, our loss function mitigates the loss of source information, enabling the application of decreasing timestep sampling as demonstrated in Fig.~\ref{fig:dreamcatalyst_coeff}.
-To the best of our knowledge, we first conquer the adoption of decreasing timestep sampling in SDS-based general 3D editing tasks, which requires maintaining structures, i.e. backgrounds, and is valid in various scenarios.
+Unlike the stochastic residual loss of PDS, our loss function provides more weight to identity preservation when timesteps are high.
+Meanwhile, it reduces the emphasis on identity preservation when timesteps are low.
+Accordingly, our loss function reweights identity preservation and editability by considering the role of diffusion timesteps for the editing task.
+This strategy provides two advantages.
+First, our loss ensures superior editing performance as fine details are synthesized.
+Second, the proposed loss reduces the conflict between SDS-based editing and approximated diffusion reverse process~\citep{huang2023dreamtime}.
+This results in enhanced speed and editing quality.
+When the approximated diffusion reverse process is adopted to traditional methods~\citep{hertz2023delta_DDS, koo2023posterior_PDS}, significant degradation of source information occurs due to strong perturbation at the early stages of training.
+However, our loss function mitigates the degradation of source information by reweighting, as demonstrated in Fig.~\ref{fig:dreamcatalyst_coeff}.